The Naked Swiss: A Nation Behind 10 Myths

 On a recent hike in the Swiss Alps, this journalist was caught in a snowstorm.
 Inadequately dressed, the cold was beginning to bite.
 Then, through the clouds, I saw a mountain railway built in the 19th century by Swiss engineers – and a café.

-Switzerland is often too perfect to be true, as Clare O'Dea observes in this entertaining book on how the country ticks.
+Switzerland is often too perfect to be true, as Clare O'Deaexternal link observes in this entertaining book on how the country ticks.
 Switzerland is a model for the rest of the world – its wealth, economic competitiveness, living standards, transport infrastructure and mountain landscapes.

 But recent history has exposed its dark side.
 Swiss banks have been fined more than $5 billion by US authorities for enabling tax evasion.
 The country was condemned in the 1990s for its treatment of Holocaust victims' dormant bank accounts.
 More recently, it allowed rampant corruption at Fifa, world football's Zurich-based governing body.

-In The Naked Swiss (published by Bergli Books), O'Dea attempts to find the real Switzerland.
+In The Naked Swiss (published by Bergli Booksexternal link), O'Dea attempts to find the real Switzerland.
 An Irish journalist who worked at the Swiss Broadcasting Corporation, she considers ten "myths" about Switzerland with analysis, observation and anecdote.
 Myths, however, are about the imaginary.
 In Switzerland's case, they are often accurate.

 Rich, neutral and brilliant